 Best Interests of the Child

-When parents of a child separate or divorce and start looking into how to organize their new lives, a phrase that will come up again and again is the best interests of the child.
-In fact, our laws say that court decisions about custody and access must to be based on what is in the best interests of the child.
+When parents of a child no longer live together, or never did live together, they need to make decisions about how their children will be cared for.
+When considering how to work this out a phrase that will come up again and again is the best interests of the child.
+In fact, our laws say that court decisions about parenting arrangements must always be based on what is in the best interests of the child.

 -